wotakumoe/wotaku/docs/glossary/audio.md

 Bossa nova in particular seems to be a large inspiration.
 The genre featured a lot of french vocalists, and their musical influences bled into the genre.
 This can be seen within Shibuya-kei’s most recognizable group, Pizzicato Five, as well as vocalists such as Kahimi Karie.
 Cornelius more or less spearheaded the genre, with many self compositions as well as compositions released under their own label “Trattoria” dominating the scene.
 While the genre was quick to start and quick to die, it left an impact.
 Foreign listeners in particular were fond of the genre and it still remains an influential genre within Japan.

-Honorable mention Cibo Matto’s “Stero Type A”.
+Honorable mention Cibo Matto’s [**Stero Type A**](https://www.youtube.com/playlist?list=OLAK5uy_nBKsSYZljXguvcs8cKCp2YwU3a2-tVF5U).

 ## Denpa
 Denpa music is defined vaguely, but it consists of music the average person would deem “weird”.
 Not in the avant garde experimental kind of way but usually in the more otaku influenced… synth rainbow vomit kind of way.
 Denpa music doesn’t really pay its origin to any one subculture in particular, however, it is commonly associated with the otaku.
 Its otaku association, and eventually catering of the genre to, helped to proliferate and solidify its infamy.

 The actual origin of the genre lay in songs that were considered creepy.
 Repeated nonsensical vocals over cutesy soundfonts made for an uncomfortable listening session.
 This would further develop with the rise of the term “denpa” as a way to describe delusional and mentally unwell individuals (more can be read about its origins [here](https://en.wikipedia.org/wiki/Denpa\_song)).
 The genre of music would evolve into songs that contained menhera themes, otaku themes, or themes most of Japanese society at the time would not be comfortable listening to.
-A lot of parallels would be drawn to genres such as jpop and jcore, however, most people who make denpa music tend not to associate with other genres in order to keep its underground origins intact.  <br>
+A lot of parallels would be drawn to genres such as jpop and jcore, however, most people who make denpa music tend not to associate with other genres in order to keep its underground origins intact.

-Popular artists/producers/groups/circles in the scene consist of Nanahira, and iOSYS.
+Popular artists/producers/groups/circles in the scene consist of [**Nanahira**](https://www.youtube.com/@Nanahira_Confetto) and [**iOSYS**](https://www.youtube.com/@iosys_official).

 ## Jpop

 Jpop, Japanese pop, is pop music with origins in Japan.
 The sound is distinct from western pop, in that a lot of influences from Shibuya-kei (see above) and modern mexican pop can be observed within the scene.
 The genre gets marketed internationally much like that of Kpop, but to a less impactful degree.
 Due to a high otaku presence within the genre, there arise opportunities for more risky, experimental productions to be funded.
 With the large ethnographic appeal to the Jpop scene, a unique situation arises where vastly different styles of Jpop are allowed to rise to the top.
 The genre can be perceived as being more diverse than a western counterpart, and it probably is to a degree.

+Popular Jpop artists to check out could be [**REOL**](https://www.youtube.com/@reolch), [**Ado**](https://www.youtube.com/@Ado1024), or [**Haru Nemuri**](https://www.youtube.com/@harunemuri).

 ## Doujin (music)
 Doujin, specifically Doujin music, is the otaku indie scene of music within Japan.
 While not all of it is explicitly otaku, a large majority of it is associated with the culture.
 This is music being released on CD-Rs at events such as Comiket, Reitaisai, or M3.
 The music can also be released digitally should the circle/individual want it.
 There's no explicit genre, but the releases are usually from small and tightly knit groups called circles (if not individuals).

+A couple doujin artist/circles worth checking out consist of [**Shibayan Records**](https://www.youtube.com/@ShibayanRecords), [**Release Hallucination**](https://www.youtube.com/@ReleaseHallucination), or [**Akatsuki Records**](https://www.youtube.com/@Akatsuki-Records).

 ## Jcore
 Jcore specifically refers to the Japanese core style music scene, although the Japanese electronic scene as a whole is incredibly influential.
 Many international electronic music fans are aware of and actively listening to the Japanese electronic music scene at large.
 A big reason for this is the exporting of rhythm games from japan.
 A majority of doujin music exists within the Jcore sphere, and many doujin music circles sell rights to their music to rhythm game companies.
 As such, the Jcore scene sees mass international exposure to people within the rhythm game subculture.

+Producers in the J-Core scene worth checking out consist of [**DJ Sharpnel**](https://music.youtube.com/channel/UCkuWrVX6ME6koqF5AehTkmw) and [**TORIENA**](https://www.youtube.com/@torienaofficial).

+## Idol

+Idol music falls under the multi-media umbrella of Japanese idol culture.
+Idols are teenage girls that are over-marketed into superstars for an otaku audience.
+Ideas of escapism, maximalism, and aesthetics are core to the subculture.
+Idols normally don't have prior knowledge from a performance background.
+Rather, studios will engineer idols into performance artists with strict and unorganized schedules.
+Many social freedoms are restricted, such as visiting family and drinking/smoking.
+A distinct image must be upheld, an image that has been core to the subculture since the beginning.

+The music itself consists of a variety of genres.
+Denpa, Jpop, and Jrock are all fair game for idol groups.
+Experimentation is welcome within the genre, but the music is going to be dictated by the studio that hired the idol.
+Groups such as Babymetal are iconic for combining metal with more popish, traditional idol vocals.

 ::: info Where to purchase Japanese Music?